mchechulnikov/eucalypt/README.md

 ```

 ### Pool management processes
+Executor represents resource of execution.
+To execure something, you need to reserve executor and then executre on it. <br/>
 Executors have several states:
 * NEW – just created; should be checked for readiness
 * READY – ready for execution